The Golden Key Admissions Process

 This is a school based program that offers education for students kindergarten age through grade 8.
 This program is an individualized educational program that encourages student success by offering one-on-one tutoring as well as all therapies outlined in the IEP.
 Ratio for our school-aged classes are at most 12 students to 2 teachers and a support staff.
 Additionally, every student is assigned to an Intervention Specialist.

 Typical Peer Program

-This innovative concept will couple both Ohio Department of Job & Family Services standards and the Ohio Department of Education elements.
-The program will be geared to prepare your student for kindergarten and will allow for our intervention students to interact with typical peers.
+The Golden Key Preschool is a specialized program for early intervention for students on the autism spectrum.
+The program utilizes Ohio Department of Job & Family Services standards and the Ohio Department of Education elements.
+The Typical Peer Program is a limited placement availability that brings together neuro-typical students with those on the autism spectrum.
+The program is a slower pace and is geared to prepare your student for kindergarten and will allow for our intervention students to interact with typical peers.
 This interaction will provide modeling aspects and integration into age-appropriate programming for our special-needs students.
+Students entering this program will be exposed to students exceptionalities and communicative meltdowns.
 The Typical Peer Program follows our school calendar.

 Ohio Autism Scholarship

 Ages 3 to 5 and all school age children